 So apart from what Jesus performed at the age of 12 in the temple, Christ performed no miracles and spoke no words recorded by the evangelists.
 Beginning with His Baptism, Christ comes out of the shadows and begins to preach.
-He received baptism at the age of 30, the Jewish age of maturity.
+He received baptism at 30, the Jewish age of maturity.

 Catholics celebrate Epiphany on 6 January, symbolizing the announcement of Christ’s birth to the Magi.
 Who brought him gifts of gold, myrrh, and frankincense, while the Orthodox celebrate the baptism of the Saviour in the waters of the Jordan by St John the Baptist.

-In the prayer of the sanctification of the water of Baptism, the coming of the Spirit is requested to cleanse the water from the work of demonic powers, so that it may become, through the full outpouring of the Spirit, the place of the birth of the new man in Christ.
+In the prayer of the sanctification of the water of Baptism, the coming of the Spirit is requested to cleanse the water from the work of demonic powers so that it may become, through the full outpouring of the Spirit, the place of the birth of the new man in Christ.

 Read also: Saint Joseph.
-Joseph the Husband of Mary
+Joseph, the Husband of Mary

-- According to folk tradition, on the night of Epiphany, young girls tie a red silk thread on their ring finger and put a twig of basil under their pillow.
+- According to folk tradition, young girls tie a red silk thread on their ring finger on the night of Epiphany and put a twig of basil under their pillow.
 And dream of their sweetheart.
 It is also said that girls who fall on ice on Epiphany will marry that year.
 It is also believed that animals in the stable talk at midnight before Epiphany about where treasures are hidden.

 Epiphany in other countries